FabricTOC/FabricTOC/docs/AdminGuide/HowOrganized/ReferenceMaterial.md

 # Reference Material

-There will be times when you're an experienced administrator when you need to understand a very detailed aspect of how Hyperledger Fabric works - for example, the configuration options for SSL on a peer node, or the details of the hashing algorithm being used by the orderer.
+Once you're an experienced blockchain administrator, there will be times when you need to understand very detailed aspects about how Hyperledger Fabric works.
+For example, the configuration options for SSL on a peer node, or the details of the hashing algorithm being used by the orderer.
 When you do, you'll find it in this section.

 ## Grouping of topics